verasls/MSc_dissertation/lit_review_quotes.md

 - Regarding the disadvantages, accelerometers do not indicate the context and the purpose of the physical activities.
 Furthermore, accelerometers are not valid to measure specific physical activities such as isometric activities, physical activities against a resistance force (e.g. strength exercises) and cycling.
 However, the major source of overall physical activity energy expenditure (PAEE) is derived form dynamic physical activities (e.g. walking, running), and these activities are accurately measured by accelerometers [2].
 Data from accelerometers are also free of information bias introduced by interviewers or participants.
 The data are gathered by the devices at the exact moment in which the activities are taking place, providing a reliable physical activity measure in free-living conditions.
 **Mendes MA.
 Gait Posture.
 2018;61:98-110.**

+- Accelerometer-based devices are now commonly used to characterise physical activity (PA) behaviour in research and consumer applications.
+**Troiano RP.
+Br J Sports Med.
+2014;48(13):1019-23.**

+- The first accelerometer-based PA monitor to be adopted by researchers was developed in the 1980s,1 and the 1990s saw a proliferation of new research devices.
+During these early years, accelerometer-based devices were seen as an intri- guing, although niche, assessment technology due to limitations that included high device cost, as well as reliability, calibration and validity concerns.
+**Troiano RP.
+Br J Sports Med.
+2014;48(13):1019-23.**

+- One major limitation of the accelerometry technologies at the time was minute-by-minute time resolution and ‘counts’ as the standard output.
+**Troiano RP.
+Br J Sports Med.
+2014;48(13):1019-23.**

+- Not surprisingly, conflicts and debates about which monitor(s) to use, where to position them on the body, and how to process the data are still common in the field of PA research.
+**Troiano RP.
+Br J Sports Med.
+2014;48(13):1019-23.**

 ---

 # Calibration and validation